JamesFThomas/skyscraper-lifts/README.md

 ## Screen Shots

 - Home Page
+  -- This is the landing page for the application, that displays a looping video.
   ![alt text](image.png)

 - About Page
+  -- This page is visual display of the original prompt and all it's the constraints I followed to build this application.
   ![alt text](image-1.png)

 - Single Page
+  -- This page is a manual representation of an single elevator car, in a 100 floor building, with 3 different interaction phases (Call, Select, Riding).
   ![alt text](image-2.png)

 - Auto Page
+  -- This page is a simulated representation of a 3 car elevator system, in a 100 floor building.
+It utilizes Redux state management and thunk middleware to automatically assign calls to to the 1 of the 3 cars.
+Each lift will display trip data that includes ride phase as well as start and end floors.
   ![alt text](image-3.png)

 ---

 ## Back Story

-This project was the first take home skills assessment a potential employer ever gave me.
-For my first attempt at this challenge I created a series of javascript functions in a single file, that logged specific messages to the console to indicate what stage of the ride currently being completed for each of the three lifts.
-It got crowded at times but I felt really good about the fact I got it to work.
-Unfortunately when I attempted to use the same functions to to power the basic frontend I built to showcase my creation, there was a glitch in functionality what resulted in rendered numbers being off and ultimately me not receiving the job.
+This project was the first take home skills assessment given to me by a potential employer.
+For my first attempt at this challenge, I created a series of javascript functions in a single file that logged specific messages to the console to indicate what stage of the ride was currently being completed for each of the three lifts.
+It got crowded at times but I felt really good about the fact that I got it to work.
+Unfortunately when I attempted to use the same functions to to power the basic frontend I'd built to showcase my creation, there was a glitch in functionality that resulted in rendered numbers being off and ultimately me not receiving the job.

 My inability to complete this project became a blow to my confidence starting out as developer.
-I later learned this project is far from basic, nor very frontend intensive, but I'm using it's completion as a milestone achievement symboling the growth in my skills from a beginner to a mid level developer.
+I later learned this project is far from basic, nor very frontend intensive, and I'm using it's completion as a milestone achievement symbolizing the growth in my skills from a beginner to a mid level developer.

 My objectives with this project became to improve my: